-The Group faces inherent risks in concentrating its business in one asset class and in the jurisdictions in which it operates.
+The Group faces inherent risks in concentrating its business substantially in one asset class and in the jurisdictions in which it operates.

-The Group's principal business strategy is to strengthen its market leadership position and capitalise on significant market opportunities.
+The Group's principal business strategy is to strengthen its market leadership position and support the further development of its business.
 The Group's strategy rests on its belief that logistics and warehousing facilities will benefit from significant economic growth, particularly e-commerce consumption.
-See "Description of the Group - Overview" and "Description of the Group - Strategy".
-The Group's principal business strategy exposes it to the risks inherent in concentrating its business in one asset class and in the jurisdictions in which it operates.
+See "Description of the Group - Overview" and "Description of the Group - The Group's Strategy".
+The Group's principal business strategy exposes it to the risks inherent in concentrating its business substantially in one asset class and in the jurisdictions in which it operates.
 These risks include, but are not limited to, an economic downturn, which would in turn affect valuations of the Group's logistics and warehousing facilities, decreases in rental or occupancy rates and insolvency of customers and other counterparties.
 This risk may also restrict the Group's ability to raise funds for its business and result in higher financing costs.
 If this were to occur, or the potential economic and e-commerce consumption growth globally that the Group anticipates does not materialise, it could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.